deepak5/JMeter-Test-Scripts/spec/SPEC.md

 processes.
 As an end-user, there are two key HTTP services you interact with.

 One HTTP service runs on the gateway.
 We will call this the *gateway HTTP service*.
-The gateway has state which records, per client, the:
+The gateway has state which records, per user, the:

 * user name, e.g. `qeAgnWY0L4`
 * IP address, e.g. `192.168.103.148`
 * MAC address, e.g. `0A:1B:2C:3D:4E:0F`
+* Information about the user's session.
+If the user has a session in progress, then it has a record of:

-* session time: number of seconds used by the client in this session
+  * Time the user's session started;
-* time left: number of seconds remaining in this session before disconnection
+  * Time the user's session is due to finish.

+  Otherwise, it has a record of how much time the user has remaining on the session.

 The gateway HTTP service exposes the following resources over non- secure HTTP: